J. Carlos: Biography

 Carlos was born and died in Rio de Janeiro.
 His first work, a drawing of a newcomer, was published in 1902 in the magazine Tagarela.
 He soon became a regular contributor to the magazine and within less than a year, designed a cover.
 He collaborated in design and illustration in all the major publications of Brazil from the 1900s until the late 1940s, including O Malho, O Tico-Tico, Fon-Fon, Careta, A Cigarra, Vida Moderna, Para Todos, Eu Sei Tudo, Revista da Semana, and O Cruzeiro.

 His oeuvre is estimated to be more than 100,000 illustrations, with a varied range of fictionalized personages and Brazilian popular figures of the time.
-From a quintessential Brazilian archetype comic strip, the whimsical little black girl named Lamparina, and other curious cariocas type, to middle class characters and famed politics and society people, nobody in the Brazilian conscious mind escaped J.Carlos elegant line of perception.

 In the 1930s, J. Carlos was the first Brazilian to draw Mickey Mouse; he drew the character in covers and advertisements in the magazine O Tico Tico.

 In 1941, Walt Disney visited Brazil.
 Disney was impressed with the style of J. Carlos and asked him to work in Hollywood.
 The illustrator declined, but sent Disney a drawing of a parrot that inspired the creation of José Carioca.

 In recent scholarship, J. Carlos's portrayal of the Black character Lamparina in the children's magazine O Tico-Tico (1928–1944) has been the subject of critical analysis for its use of racist stereotypes.
 A 2024 academic study examined over 400 comic strips and argued that Lamparina was depicted through exaggerated physical traits and subservient or animalized behavior, reinforcing the racial prejudices of early 20th-century Brazilian society.
 The authors contextualize the work within the period’s dominant cultural and educational ideals, noting that such imagery reflected the racialized imagination of the era rather than isolated artistic intent.